milmazz/turtle/README.md

 :ok
 ```

-You can also opt to compile all the example at once by doing something like:
+You can also opt to compile all the examples at once by doing something like:

 ```iex
 iex(7)> for file <- Path.wildcard("examples/*.ex"), do: Code.compile_file(file)